NFL Betting Guide: How & Where to Bet on the National Football League in 2026

 In the United States, no sport attracts more sports betting interest than the NFL.

 The Super Bowl is the biggest event in sports betting each year, outpacing events like the Kentucky Derby, March Madness, and the World Series.
-But the NFL betting bonanza isn’t limited to the league’s championship game.
+But the NFL betting bonanza isn't limited to the league's championship game or NFL playoffs betting.

 Utilizing the right resources can help your NFL betting endeavors.
-The goal of our NFL betting guide is to be one such resource, whether you have been wagering on the National Football League since before the advent of the internet or this is your first year.
+The goal of our NFL betting guide is to be one such resource for all bettors, as the information here covers a lot of what you need to know to wager on NFL odds.

 Many of the top online sportsbooks offer a wide variety of NFL odds throughout the season.